“Honouring the memory of Australian war correspondents”

 The C.E.W.
-Bean Foundation has been established to honor Charles Bean, Australia’s official war correspondent and historian of the Great War and to commemorate Australian war reporting generally.
+Bean Foundation has been established to honour Charles Edwin Woodrow Bean, Australia’s official war correspondent and historian of the Great War and to commemorate Australian war reporting generally.
 This includes the works of journalists, photographers, artists, film makers and camera crews.
-The aim of the Bean Foundation is to build a permanent reminder to this distinguished band of Australians whose contribution to understanding our history goes far beyond their dispatches from the front.
+The aim of the C.E.W.
+Bean Foundation is to build a permanent reminder to this distinguished band of Australians whose contribution to understanding our history goes far beyond their dispatches from the front.

 The Foundation is supported by the National Press Club, the National Library of Australia, and the Australian War Memorial.
 It was established with the assistance of the National Council for the Centenary of Federation.

 The memorial image appears below and will be dedicated on 23 September 2015.